Exercise After Knee Replacement: A Comprehensive Guide

 Best Early-Stage Exercise After Knee Replacement (Week 0–2)

-During the first two weeks, the goal is to reduce swelling, improve knee motion, and activate key muscle groups.
+During the first two weeks, the primary goals are to reduce swelling, improve knee motion, and activate key muscle groups.
 These early exercises form the foundation for all future rehabilitation.

 1. Ankle Pumps